Jeff Holland

-Jeffrey Holland (born September 27, 1997) is an American football outside linebacker who is a free agent.
-He played college football at Auburn.
+Jeffrey Holland (born September 27, 1997) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Auburn Tigers.
 He was signed by the Denver Broncos as an undrafted free agent in 2018.

-Early years
+Early life

 Holland attended Trinity Christian Academy in Jacksonville, Florida.
 He committed to Auburn University to play college football.

 College career

-Holland played at Auburn from 2015 to 2017.
+Holland played at Auburn University from 2015 to 2017.
 As a junior in 2017, he was named an All-American by Sports Illustrated after recording 45 tackles and 10 sacks.
-After the season, he decided to forgo his senior year and enter the 2018 NFL Draft.
+After the season, he decided to forgo his senior year and enter the 2018 NFL draft.

 Professional career

 Denver Broncos

 Holland signed with the Denver Broncos as an undrafted free agent on May 1, 2018.
 He was waived on September 1, 2018, and was re-signed to the practice squad.
 He was promoted to the active roster on November 29, 2018.

 On August 11, 2019, Holland was waived by the Broncos.